Daniel I. Linzer

 Linzer received his bachelor's degree in molecular biophysics and biochemistry from Yale University in 1976, a Ph.D. in biochemical science from Princeton University in 1980, and a National Institutes of Health postdoctoral fellowship at the Johns Hopkins University School of Medicine.
 He joined Northwestern in 1984 as an assistant professor, and remains a professor of biochemistry, molecular biology and cell biology.
 He has conducted research on the molecular basis of hormone action and signal transduction.
 Linzer has been awarded the Searle Scholars Award and the American Cancer Society Faculty Research Award.
-Daniel Linzer became the president of board of the Research Corporation for Science Advancement (RCSA) on October 1, 2017.
+Daniel Linzer became the president of Research Corporation for Science Advancement (RCSA) on October 1, 2017.